 The choice of Archival Master file format for each analogue format for these standards has been based on an environmental scan of national and international cultural institutions and organisations.

 TIFF is the preservation file format for all non-audiovisual records, with JPEG format utilised for access derivatives.
 The preservation standard for audiovisual (AV) formats varies for audio, video and motion picture film, but is compliant with industry standards.

 The choice of access formats is dependent on the intended business use of the digital file.
 These derivative files are generally created as an additional product when digitising for preservation.

-For paper formats the standard provides specifications for the creation of three access copies in line with current practices for providing access via RecordSearch: large JPEG (viewing copy), small JPEG (thumbnail) and PDF (complete item).
+For paper and photographic formats, the standard provides specifications for the creation of one access copy, consisting of one JPEG file derived from the Archival Master, in line with current practices for providing access via RecordSearch.

 Access copies for audiovisual formats are created on an as needs basis, as RecordSearch is not currently able to make these formats available online.

 These standards apply to all digitisation commenced from:

 - 1 January 2019: all internal proactive digitisation projects, including where outsourced

 - all digitisation by Australian Government agencies of material that is of archival value (RNA), including under the Agency Digitisation Service